-Ms Vaine Wichman
+Mrs Vaine Wichman

 Mr Petero Okotai

-Chief Executive: Mr Greg Longman
+Acting Chief Executive: Mr Tereapii (Apii) Timoti

 To Tatou Vai Ltd (TTVL) was established in 2018 with a vision to have “a community-trusted supplier of water services” with a mission of “a reliable water supply that is safe to drink – improving the well being of our Cook Islands people”